jamesgrams/guystation/README.md

         }
         ```
     * The file `helper/browser-scripts/stream.json` can be added as a browser game.
 Opening it in GuyStation will take you to a page that will stream connected user media.
 You can use this if you have a capture device on your GuyStation machine.
 You will be able to play HDMI/AV content such as another video game system through GuyStation and thus stream that to another device if you like.
+    * The file `helper/browser-scripts/stream-remote.json` can be used as a browser game to pull up a stream on another guystation.
+Just be sure to set the url to the right ip address.
 * Media - you can play media files or stream them to any device using the GuyStation web interface.
     * You add a media file just like a game.
 Upload the audio/video file as the ROM file.
     * You can access media remotely by opening the menu and clicking the CD icon under "More".